 Use a thermometer meter to get a better reading.
 Keep your water around 24-28ºC.
 Don’t go too cold or too hot unnecessarily.

 In short, keep the temperature comfortable.

 Make sure the heater is enough for your tank

-A lot of the time when people buy an aquarium for the first time without gaining any prior knowledge about it.
+Often, people buy an aquarium for the first time without gaining any prior knowledge about it.
 They sometimes buy a small heater for a large tank.
-A heater that can never cover the full tank.
+A heater that can never cover the entire tank.